 - Ability and willingness to travel and work extended hours, including nights and weekends, as needed.

 Compensation will be commensurate with experience, within a starting range of $61,000-$84,000.
 The ACLU of Florida provides excellent benefits, including health and dental insurance with generous vacation, holiday, and sick leave policies, as well as a Defined Contribution 401K Retirement Plan.
 Base vacation leave is five weeks per year.

 Please send an email to [email protected] and attach a cover letter, resume, and two substantial writing samples demonstrating thorough legal analysis.
 All inquiries should include “Reproductive Rights Staff Attorney position” in the subject line, and all attachments should be in Microsoft Word or PDF format.
 Applicants should specify in their application their desired locations in order of preference.
 Ultimate location will depend on office availability.

 Applicants who proceed beyond a first interview will be required to complete a research-and-writing assignment.

 Applications will be accepted until the position is filled.
 Please indicate where you learned of this job posting.
 No phone calls, please.

 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU of Florida reserves the right to change the job description and/or posting at any time without advance notice.

 The ACLU of Florida is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
-The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.
+The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, LGBTQIA+ status, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.
 We encourage formerly incarcerated individuals to apply.
-If selected for an interview, please inquire if financial assistance is needed in order to attend.
+If selected for an in-person interview, please inquire if financial assistance is needed in order to attend.